GrantLindquist/beholder/README.md

 # beholder

 My friends and I play D&D every weekend--but we all hate the tabletop software that's available.
-As a result, I've decided to make a better one.
+So I've decided to make a better one.